erights/gc/README.md

    * Unlike [first inter-compartment linkage proposal](https://groups.google.com/d/msg/e-lang/3A6zYWF6u5E/KH2Jf39fBgAJ) or [Counter-proposals #1 and #2](https://groups.google.com/d/msg/e-lang/3A6zYWF6u5E/2RpcpcviBgAJ) this wasm-linkage
 one does not enable passing slices or either memory or tables.
    * As discussed in the [WASM and ocap](https://groups.google.com/forum/#!topic/e-lang/3A6zYWF6u5E) thread, depending on how concurrency is introduced, wasm modules may no longer be able to be defensively consistent at reasonable effort.
+The key question is whether module instance A may enter module B in thread T2 while B is already executing in T1.
+This is the pervasive shared state concurrency of Java, which has proven incompatible with defensive programming.